AhmadHamze/Puppeteer-vs-Selenium/Readme.md

 > If you don't follow these instructions the code will not run!

-Finally, launch the application using `python main.py`
+Finally, launch the application using `python main.py`.

+Just like the Puppeteer program, the typing speed and the total runtime will be printed.

+If you want more explanation check this [blog](https://ahmadhamze.github.io/posts/automation/puppeteer-vs-selenium/).

 ## License